Devendra Banhart

 Devendra Obi Banhart (born May 30, 1981) is an American singer-songwriter and visual artist.
-Banhart was born in Texas and raised in Venezuela and California.
-In 2000, he dropped out of the San Francisco Art Institute to pursue a musical career.
-In 2002, Banhart released his debut album and is best known for his albums in the late 2000s such as Cripple Crow and Smokey Rolls Down Thunder Canyon.
+He was born in Texas and grew up in Venezuela and California.
+In 2000, he dropped out of the San Francisco Art Institute in San Francisco to pursue a musical career.
+In 2002, Banhart released his debut album and he is best known for his albums in the late 2000s such as Cripple Crow and Smokey Rolls Down Thunder Canyon.
 He has since expanded his career to incorporate his interest and training in the visual arts.

 Early life

-Banhart was born in Houston, Texas, to a Venezuelan mother, María Eugenia Rísquez, and an American father, Robert Gary Banhart.
+Devendra Obi Banhart was born in Houston, Texas, to a Venezuelan mother, María Eugenia Rísquez, and an American father, Robert Gary Banhart.
 His mother worked as a model.
-His given name is a synonym for Hindu god Indra, suggested by Indian religious leader Prem Rawat (whom Banhart's parents followed), and his middle name Obi takes after Obi-Wan Kenobi, a Star Wars character.
+The name "Devendra"—which is a synonym for the Hindu god Indra—was suggested by the Indian religious leader Prem Rawat, whom Banhart's parents followed.
+Banhart's middle name was derived from the Star Wars character Obi-Wan Kenobi.

-His parents divorced in 1983, after which Rísquez and he moved to Caracas, Venezuela.
-Rísquez later remarried and when Banhart was age 14, his stepfather moved the family to Los Angeles, California.

-In 1998, Banhart began studying at the San Francisco Art Institute on a scholarship while living in The Castro, San Francisco's "gay" district, though he would often busk instead of attending class.
+After Banhart's parents divorced in 1983, he and his mother moved to Caracas, Venezuela.
+She remarried, and when Banhart was 14, his stepfather moved the family to Los Angeles.
+In 1998, Banhart began studying at the San Francisco Art Institute on a scholarship while living in the Castro District, although he often busked instead of attending class.
 He played his first musical show in a church at a gay wedding, performing Elvis Presley's "Love Me Tender" and the hymn "How Great Thou Art".